Complex Dirac structures with constant real index on flag manifolds: Introduction

 It is well-known that the vector bundle $(TM\oplus T^\ast M)\otimes \mathbb{C}$ has additional symmetries which do not come from a diffeomorphism of the base $M$, namely symmetries given by $B$-fields.
 Bringing $B$-field invariance into the picture allows us to fully describe all invariant complex Dirac structures up to $B$-fields.
+Using Proposition \ref{rootdecomposition}, which gives a decomposition of an invariant complex Dirac structure in terms of $\mathfrak{u}_\alpha$, one can show the following result.

 \begin{proposition*} Let $L_\alpha$ be an invariant complex Dirac structure on $\mathfrak{u}_\alpha$.
 Then, up to $B$-transformations, we have only four possibilities for $L_\alpha$. \begin{itemize} \item[(a)] $L_\alpha = (\mathfrak{u}_\alpha)_\mathbb{C}$, that is, $L_\alpha$ is the root space associated to the root $\alpha$;